Alex-efst/piaggioGR-scrap/README.md

 ## Documentation

 There's a full pdf documentantion in Greek but due to the nature of the task, I would like to avoid more exposure of the tools / scripts for the security of the business.
+The documentation icludes:

+* Introduction
+* Terminology
+* FAQ
+* Instruction steps (including code changes for different behaviours)
+* Troubleshooting (if it shows this behaviour or this error, solution is ...)
+* Improvements

+The aim of the documentation was to make it potentially possible for the business owners themseleves to work with it if they could learn a thing or two more about computers with my minimal goal being readable to any programmer or me.